Chart Color Schemes

 Unanderra features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 65.5% of all households, including 23.8% couples with children, 24.0% couples without children, and 16.1% single parent families.
-Non-family households comprise the remaining 34.5%, with lone person households at 31.8% and group households making up 2.6%.
-The median household size is 2.4 people, smaller than the Rest of NSW average of 2.6.
+Family households account for 65.5% of all households, including 23.8% couples with children, 24.0% couples without children, and 16.1% single parent families.
+Non-family households constitute the remaining 34.5%, with lone person households at 31.8% and group households comprising 2.6% of the total.
+The median household size is 2.4 people, which is smaller than the Rest of NSW average of 2.6.

 Frequently Asked Questions - Households